 Driver medicals were introduced, after a driver dropped dead at Bulwell before he took his car out.
 Sun and rain blinds were introduced to help give the drivers some protection from the weather.
 The Sherwood tram line was extended through to Arnold and the first female conductress was employed in October 1915.

-The Carlton Road line is extended to Carlton and the new Derby Road tram route was completed and opened.
-South of the river, West Bridgford Urban District Council became a pioneering municpal motor bus operator introducing services from Trent Bridge (connecting with trams to the City) to Radcliffe Road, Musters Road and Loughborough Road.
+The Carlton Road line is extended to Carlton and the new Derby Road and Cinderhill tram routes were completed and opened.
+South of the river, West Bridgford Urban District Council became a pioneering municipal motor bus operator introducing services from Trent Bridge (connecting with trams to the City) to Radcliffe Road, Musters Road and Loughborough Road.

 Nottingham Corporation were granted trolley vehicle operating powers on 15th August, however it would be 14 years before the first trolleybus service started running.